Almeida-Paulo/Almeida-Paulo/README.md

 🔭 I’m currently working as web development freelancer.
 Also implementing AI solutions for content creation automations for news blogs

-🌱 I’m currently learning Web3 tecnologies like Solidity, MOVE
+🌱 Learning Web3 tecnologies like Solidity and MOVE

 🤝 I’m looking to collaborate on Web3 & Blockchain projects